Area-53-Robotics/53D-Notebook-Over-Under-2023-2024/entries/kicker-1.1/build-2.typ

     == Assembly
     Kicker:
     - Attach the 2x13x1 c-channel to the gear box
-      - SInce we want to hit the kicker at a certain angle to maxmize the grouping, we are going for a lower angle kicker
+      - Since we want to hit the kicker at a certain angle to maxmize the grouping, we are going for a lower angle kicker
       - We need a shorter arm to achieve this result
     - Attach the pair of flex wheels together with a screw joint and a collar
       - Attach with a stand off and connect to the kicker arm